 Why We Like It

-Cardholders earn a generous 3x points on all travel and dining purchases worldwide.
+- Cardholders earn a generous 3x points on dining and travel purchases worldwide.

 Pros

-It comes with a suite of comprehensive travel protections, such as trip cancellation insurance and a primary auto rental collision damage waiver.
+- Comprehensive travel protections, including trip cancellation insurance and an auto rental collision damage waiver.

 Cons